-In 2014 Scotland will vote in a referendum on independence from the United Kingdom.
-An agreement was signed in October 2012 by Prime Minister, David Cameron and First Minister of Scotland, Alex Salmond, which provides a legal framework for the referendum.
-The agreement provides that the referendum will be a single “Yes/No” vote (rather than providing an alternate option of increasing the devolution powers).
+In September 2014, Scotland will vote in a referendum on independence from the UK.
+An agreement was signed in October 2012 by Prime Minister David Cameron and First Minister of Scotland Alex Salmond, which provides a legal framework for the referendum.
+The agreement provides that the referendum will be a single “Yes/No” vote (rather than providing an alternate option of increasing the devolution of powers).
 16 and 17 year olds will be entitled to take part in the referendum.
 Only those resident in Scotland at the time of the referendum will be entitled to vote.

-The UK is one of 28 member states of the EU and is subject to EU legislation.
+The UK is one of 28 member states of the European Union (EU) and is subject to EU legislation.
 One of the roles of the UK Parliament is to scrutinise EU draft legislation and other EU documents and to change UK law to reflect agreed EU legislation and treaties.

 The UK is currently undertaking a stocktake of power-sharing arrangements between the UK and EU, known as the Balance of Competences Review.
 The Review will assess whether the extent of the EU’s powers serve the UK’s national interest.
 Prime Minister Cameron has said that he is committed to holding a referendum on the UK’s membership of the EU by the end of 2017, provided the Conservatives win a majority in the next general election in 2015.

-The UK was the world's sixth largest economy in 2012.
+The UK is the world’s sixth largest economy.
 The UK was hard hit by the global economic crisis in 2008 and again by the Eurozone crisis.
-In March 2013, the government’s Office of Budget Responsibility (OBR) revised down forecasts of economic growth, with the 2013 GDP growth forecast cut in half to 0.6 per cent, and 2014 revised to 1.8 per cent from 2.0 per cent.
-The UK’s growth prospects depend to a significant extent on a recovery in the global economy, particularly the Eurozone which represents about 40 per cent of UK’s total export market.
-Britain’s structural budget deficit remains one of the highest in the world.
-The underlying budget deficit (which excludes government policy decisions that temporarily flatter the forecasts) is expected to remain broadly unchanged in 2012-13 at 7.8 per cent of GDP, but is expected to decrease every year thereafter to reach 2.3 per cent in 2017-18.
-As a result of the worsened outlook, government austerity measures have been extended to 2017-2018, one year longer than expected.
-The government’s economic strategy also includes growth measures, such as a cut to the corporate tax rate and increasing capital spending on roads and infrastructure from 2015.
+But the economy is now recovering strongly and is set to reach its pre-crisis level of GDP by mid-2014, with growth of 0.8 per cent in the first quarter of 2014, and forecast growth of 2.7 per cent for the full year.
+The unemployment rate has been reduced faster than anticipated, down to 6.8 per cent in the three months to March 2014.
+However, the UK’s growth prospects continue to depend to a significant extent on a recovery in the global economy, particularly the EU, which is the UK’s largest export market.
+Britain’s budget deficit is being reduced on the back of the Government’s large fiscal consolidation program.
+The underlying budget deficit (which excludes government policy decisions that temporarily flatter the forecasts) is expected to be 5.5 per cent of GDP in 2014-15, half of its peak in 2009-10, and forecast to reach a small surplus in 2018-19.
+The Government’s economic strategy also includes growth measures, such as a cut to the corporate tax rate and increasing capital spending on roads and infrastructure.

 Australia has a significant relationship with the UK underpinned by our shared heritage, common values, closely aligned strategic outlook and interests.
 We share a distinguished record of active service and cooperation in conflict zones around the world, including Afghanistan, often in partnership with the United States.
-We are frequent and regular dialogue partners at the highest levels across government and are like-minded on pressing global issues, including international security, multilateral cooperation, climate change and economic issues on the G20 agenda.
-We also benefit from extensive people-to-people links.
+We are frequent and regular dialogue partners at the highest levels across government and are like-minded on pressing global issues, including international security, multilateral cooperation and economic issues on the G20 agenda.
+We share an extensive economic, trade and investment relationship.
+We also benefit from wide-ranging people-to-people links.
 There are frequent high-level visits in each direction.

 The annual Australia-UK Ministerial Consultations (AUKMIN) bring together foreign and defence ministers from both countries.
-It is the premier bilateral forum for consultations on foreign policy and defence issues.
+AUKMIN is the premier bilateral forum for consultations on foreign policy, defence and security issues.
 At AUKMIN, ministers look for ways in which Australia and the UK can work more effectively together to deal with contemporary global challenges.
-Australia hosted the fifth AUKMIN in Perth in January 2013.
-AUKMIN consultations have previously been held in London in 2012 and 2006, Sydney in 2011 and Leeds in 2008.
-At the conclusion of the consultations, ministers released a joint communiqué.
+The UK hosted the sixth AUKMIN in London in March 2014.
+AUKMIN consultations have previously been held in London in 2012 and 2006, Perth in 2013, Sydney in 2011 and Leeds in 2008.

 Australia-UK National Security Partnership

-Australia and the UK agreed on a new bilateral National Security Partnership in March 2009.
+Australia and the UK agreed on a bilateral National Security Partnership in March 2009.
 The National Security Partnership gives further structure and impetus to existing strong cooperation between Australia and the UK on security matters.
-It provides a strong foundation on which to prepare, not only for traditional security threats, but also for emerging security challenges, such as those posed by climate change, poverty and weak governance.
+It provides a strong foundation on which to prepare not only for traditional security threats, but also for emerging security challenges, such as those posed by poverty and weak governance.

-On 9 March 2011, Australia and the UK signed a Memorandum of Understanding to provide for science and innovation cooperation in support of shared counter-terrorism and national security interests.
-The MOU facilitates cooperation between a range of partners including government departments, research organisations and industry.
+On 9 March 2011, Australia and the UK signed a Memorandum of Understanding (MOU) to provide for science and innovation cooperation in support of shared counter-terrorism and national security interests.
+The MOU facilitates cooperation between a range of partners, including government departments, research organisations and industry.